 Glendurgan is a subtropical garden found in a deep valley off the Helford river.

-We visited the garden back in June last year on a typically Cornish summer day (overcast and mizzly).
+We visited this green oasis back in June of 2017 a typically Cornish summer day (overcast and mizzly).

 We had a mooch around on the beach before heading back up to the maze and giving that a go.
 It’s a lot longer and harder than it looks from the outside!